boolpath/jsfly/README.md

 Although this constraint is not a problem for conventional applications whose location and allocation of resources are predefined and controlled authoritatively, it does create some barriers when considering different programming paradigms that would give applications the autonomy to decide where to run and look for less described, unexposed, unindexed data.

 Then, what if in addition to running JavaScript code in many different environments, we could give it the ability to autonomously move from one environment to another while running?
-JSFly can be used for writing code capable of migrating autonomously between Node.js servers, and exploring scenarios that would benefit from running code capable of moving from one place to another, such as locally querying unexposed, distributed databases, exploring the Web beyond HTML documents with non-HTTP crawlers and deploying propietary data processing scripts on demand.
+JSFly can be used for writing code capable of migrating autonomously between Node.js servers, and exploring scenarios that would benefit from running code capable of moving from one place to another, such as locally querying unexposed, distributed databases, and exploring the Web beyond HTML documents with non-HTTP crawlers.

 ## Examples